epics-modules/opcua/OPC_UA_Security.md

 - X509v3 Key Usage: **critical**, `Digital Signature`, `Non Repudiation`, `Key Encipherment`, `Data Encipherment`, `Certificate Sign`.
 - X509v3 Extended Key Usage: **critical**, `TLS Web Server Authentication`, `TLS Web Client Authentication`.
 - X509v3 Subject Alternative Name: `URI:urn:<ioc>@<host>:EPICS:IOC`, `DNS:<host>`
-  `<ioc>` is the IOC name,`<host>` is the hostname of the machine that runs the IOC (i.e., the result of a `gethostname()` call).
+  with `<ioc>` being the IOC name,`<host>` being the hostname (i.e., the result of a `gethostname()` call) of the machine that runs the IOC.
 The URI tag *must* match what the Device Support module sets as its application URI.
   For server certificates, I have seen the URI not containing a hostname and a numerical `IP Address` tag instead of `DNS`.

-The sources contain an Xca certificate template that can be imported and modified to fit your needs, which will greatly simplify generating new IOC client certificates.
+The sources contain an Xca certificate template that can be imported and modified to fit your needs, which will simplify generating new IOC client certificates.

 For the IOC, save the certificate in DER format, the private key as PEM.
 The server may need different formats - refer to the documentation of your server for more details.